I don’t think I have a soulmate

 And have sometimes given pieces of myself

-That have left a hole in me
+That have left a

 And sometimes I've refused